How to Train for a One Arm Pull-up

 - Pro Care Strength Competition – August 14, 2014

 This entry was posted on Monday, November 22nd, 2010 at 10:01 am and is filed under bodyweight training, core training workouts, feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson